wevre/wry/README.md

 Talk about subscripts, which is a way to get to the ::self and ::super versions of a variable.
 There might also need to be a ::call or ::outer.
 Or ::builtin.
 If a function is defined as a member of an array, it should have acceess to the properties of the array when it is called, without needing extra syntax.
 Does that stay in sync with how access to other variables work?
 Need to think about how scope rules work.

+Composing can be chained: firstArray -> secondArray -> myFunc means both arrays will end up being sent as args to the functin `myFunc`

+What do you get when you compose different things?

+	myArray -> anotherArray // This returns an array that contains elements from both `myArray` and `anotherArray`.
+For any keys that are the same, they are organized into an inheritance relationship

+	anArray -> aFunction // this calls the function with `anArray` as the $args implicit

+	anArray -> map(mapFunc) // anArray -> (mapFunc) -> map  // So how does map refer it its inputs? first `anArray` is composed with `(mapFunc)` so mapFunc is scoped behind anArray? then map sees that as $args?

+	maybe it is implicit with numbers: anArray -> map(mapFunc) ==> anArray -> (mapFunc) -> map ==> anArray<1> -> (mapFunc)<0> -> map

+	then the map is implemented this way:

+	map = {
+		for item in $args<1> { item -> $args[0] }
+	}

+	and maybe $0 is shortcut for $args[0] and of course $args implies $args<0> (or should it imply $args<n> with n being the highest scope number?)

+	so maybe

+	map = {
+		func = $0<0>
+		for i in $args.range { $args[i] = args[i] -> f }
+	}

+	anArray<this> -> aFunction

+	anArray<this> -> othArray<args> -> aFunction

+	is the same as anArray.aFunction(othArray)

+What about these?

+	scalar -> scalar  <-- result is an array? or is the result a scalar with two levels of scope?

+	scalar -> array  <-- returns the array with one of its members (the first one?) having two levels of scope

+	scalar -> function  <-- scalar is passed to function as its only argument

+	array -> scalar  <-- an array with its first member backed up by the scalar?

+	array -> array  <-- first array becomes "topmost" over any equivalent keys in second array

+	array -> function  <-- array is passed in to function as its arguments

+	function -> scalar  <-- scalar has two levels of scope, function is in front

+	function -> array  <-- array's first member has function in front-most scope

+	function -> function  <-- first function is passed to second as an argument

+	(function)->function <-- this is a better way to write the first, because it is clear that we are not evaluating the first func

+	array -> func -> func  <-- array is passed as args to first func, the result is passed to second func

+	array -> (func) -> func  <-- array is composed with first func, result is passed as args to second func